Frequently Asked Questions¶

 When will Idris be self-hosting?¶

 It’s not a priority, though not a bad idea in the long run.
-It would be a worthwhile effort in the short term to implement libraries to support self-hosting, such as a good parsing library.
+It would be a worthwhile effort in the short term to implement libraries in Idris to support self-hosting, such as argument parsing and a POSIX-compliant library for system interaction.

 Does Idris have universe polymorphism?
 What is the type of